7 colourful kitchen ideas

 Photo: Burbidge

-Purple may seem like a brave colour for a kitchen, but since Pantone declared the lilac/blue shade of Veri Peri its Colour of the Year 2022, purple is having a moment.
+Looking for more unusual kitchen colour ideas?
+Since Pantone declared the lilac/blue shade of Veri Peri its Colour of the Year 2022, purple has been having a moment.
 The below kitchen by Masterclass Kitchens shows how lavender can be a charming alternative to blue when teamed with neutrals and country-style wooden finishes.

 Photo: Masterclass Kitchens